Skyscanner/skyscanner-python-sdk/README.rst

 Quick start
 -----------

-1. Request for an API Key from <a href="http://en.business.skyscanner.net/en-gb/contact/" target="_blank">Skyscanner for Business Contact Page</a>.
+1. Request for an API Key from `Skyscanner for Business Contact Page`_.
 2. Set your API Key::

     from skyscanner import Flights